socketry/cool.io/README.md

 Cool.io
 =======

-### If you are interested in Celluloid based IO framework, please check out [Celluloid::IO](http://github.com/celluloid/celluloid-io)

 Cool.io is an event library for Ruby, built on the libev event library which provides a cross-platform interface to high performance system calls .
 This includes the epoll system call for Linux, the kqueue system call for BSDs and